Laura DeBow

 “Because until a handsome man delivers me a note at work, I’m living vicariously through you.”

 “Hurry!
-Aren’t you dying of curiosity?”
+Aren’t you curious?”

-“Sorry, I’ve got a lot on my mind with finals and all.”
+“Sorry, got a lot on my mind with finals and all.”
 She withdrew a single sheet of letterhead.
-A quick glance ensured no other guests approached, and she read the handwritten letter, the soundtrack of clanking weights fading into the background.
+A quick glance ensured no guests approached, and she read the handwritten letter, the soundtrack of clanking weights fading into the background.

 Dear Hannah,

 You may not know or realize who I am, but we interact several times a week, every time you check me in at the gym.
-Your sunny demeanor and friendly smile always make my day.
+Your sunny attitude and friendly smile always make my day.
 I would very much like to take you out sometime, maybe for coffee or dinner.
 Would you consider going on a date with me?

 A little about me: I’m a contractor and own a construction and renovation business.
-I don’t have many opportunities to meet ladies, they are few and far between in my industry.
+I don’t have many opportunities to meet ladies.
+They are few and far between in my industry.
 As a business owner, I also don’t have much free time, but I try to embrace a work hard, play hard lifestyle, and enjoy mountain biking, hiking, and photography as hobbies.
 Working out at Full-On Fitness is my favorite form of stress relief, and to be honest, I’ve found myself there more often than I used to be since first noticing you.

 I’d appreciate an opportunity to spend time with you to get to know you better.
 If you are interested, which I really hope you will be, I’ll include my contact info below.